-The Murie Spirit of Conservation Awards dinner is a celebration of conservation leadership.
+The Murie Spirit of Conservation Awards is a celebration of conservation leadership.
 The Murie Ranch of Teton Science Schools honors individuals who have demonstrated an exemplary commitment to the protection of wildlife and wild places.
 Each year, Teton Science Schools selects recipients for The Murie Spirit of Conservation Award and the Murie Spirit of Conservation Rising Leader Award.
 The Spirit of Conservation Award is awarded to a person whose life work demonstrates a commitment to conservation, civility and community.
 The Rising Leader Award is given to outstanding young professionals in the field of conservation.

 The Murie Spirit of Conservation Awards